The United States has 50 states, and no two are the same.

 The Alaska Song – Lacy J Dalton (Alaska)

 Alaska was one of the last states to be added to the US as an official American territory.
-Its unbridled wilderness continues to attract tons of tourists, and people who move to the wintry state appreciate its wild nature.
+Its unbridled wilderness attracts many tourists, and people who move to the wintry state appreciate its wild nature.
 ‘The Alaska Song’ captures the state’s untamed spirit with moving lyrics and powerful vocal performance.

 Arizona – Kings of Leon (Arizona)